Top IT Service Management Trends to Adopt

 New ITIL 4 proposes a set of dedicated management practices for information security and risk management, aimed at helping organizations curb cloud cybersecurity risks and ensure that both employees and external partners adhere to the baseline security practices.
 However, with an extended defense surface, rule-based policies alone may not suffice.
 Technical leaders are actively assessing how AI and ML can help manage emerging cyber risks.

-Such real-time plasticity can be achieved with the help of advanced ML models, gathering real-time data about the user/device and auto-adjusting security controls, based on their past and current behavioral patterns. is a nice example of a cloud-based SIEM solution that helps improve security infrastructure setup and maintenance with AI.
+Such real-time plasticity can be achieved with the help of advanced ML models, gathering real-time data about the user/device and auto-adjusting security controls, based on their past and current behavioral patterns.
+Azure Sentinel is a nice example of a cloud-based SIEM solution that helps improve security infrastructure setup and maintenance with AI.

 IT teams today are in a tough position: they need to balance the increased demand in support against the concurrent requests to accommodate emerging processes and digital services.
 To strike the optimal balance and deliver high levels of service to the end-users, traditional approaches to IT service management must be redrawn.
 That begins with a proactive investigation of low-value, menial processes and their RPA and IA solutions, greater reliance on self-service and intelligent self-help portals, as well as the adoption of newer managerial frameworks, ITSM tools, and ESM solutions.